-(Submit as a plain text email message to dm@ling.osu.edu before class on Tuesday, Jan.
-18)
+(Submit as a plain text email message with subject "Homework 2" to dm@ling.osu.edu on Sunday, Jan.
+22)

 Provide Prolog definitions for the following relations.
 Define them using the minimal means necessary-in particular, there is no need to make use of other relations defined in class or predefined predicates.